TITLE 2: GOVERNMENTAL ORGANIZATION

 2) When necessary for the completion of an OIG investigation, the OIG may request information or assistance from appropriate local, state or federal law enforcement agencies.

-3) Upon receipt of a request from a local, state or federal law enforcement agency for assistance or information, the OIG will provide that information or assistance in compliance with applicable State and federal laws.
+3) Upon receipt of a request from a local, state or federal law enforcement agency for assistance or information, the OIG will make reasonable efforts to comply.